jkarstensen/meta/README.md

   * **Platform-ID:**  This is a unique identifier of platforms used during EUREC4A.
 Examples include BCO, ATR, HALO, Meteor, Melonhead (a glider) and so on.
   * **Instrument-ID:**  This is a unique identifier that is given to a particular instrument that may be operating on a specific platform, for instance WALES is an DIAL lidar on HALO, or the MRR is the Microrain radar at the BCO.
 Groups organized around platforms should decide on the Instrument_IDs they wish to use, but when similar instruments are used across different platforms it would be helpful if groups tried to coordinate the choice of names.
   * **Product-ID:**  THis might describe a product that is either associated with a platform, or with an instrument.
 For instance Track describes the track (lat, lon, perhaps height) versus time of a platform, or in special cases where a tethered platform (like a CTD) is identified as an instrument rather than a platform on its own, then this could refer to the instrument.
-  * **Variable-ID:** This is the name of a specific output from an instrument.
-It could be a voltage, or a temperature reading, or a reflectivity.
+  * **Variable-ID:** This is the name of a specific quantity.
+Often an output of an instrument, it could also be a derived product  It could be a voltage, or a temperature reading, a reflectivity, or maybe the divergence on a circle.
   * **Time-ID:** For some data it may be useful to indicate the time of the measurement or the time-range of the data included in the file.
 This will adopt the form YYYYMMDDTHHMMSS-YYYYMMDDTHHMMSS, or e.g., YYYYMMDD, or YYYYMMDDTHHMM for a single instance.
  * **Version-ID:** For data files the version of the data should be specified, and any updaes to the file should be accompanied with a new version number.